asif-mahmud/egcdn/README.md

 The best part of it is the processors are easily customizable.
 One can write his own pluggable worker and be done with it.

+Processors will be picked up by mimetype detected by `libmagic` from raw data.
+See the `API` section for more details.

 ## Installation

 Download the git repository or any release with a version tag.
-Unzip it and run - `pip install` to install it like any other python package.
+Unzip it and run - `pip install .` to install it like any other python package.